dantechguy/xr/README.md

 ## Logging

-I (Lei) suggest using my custom static logging class `XLogger`.
+I (Lei) suggest using my custom static logging class `XLogger`, instead of using `Debug` directly.

 Usage is very simple: `XLogger.Log("Hello")` ,`XLogger.Log(Category.UI, "Hello")`
 - there are also `LogWarning` and `LogError`
 - feel free to add categories to the `Category` enum
 - the benefits is first there is a category classification, and we can optionally hook the output to a debug console, so we can see the logs in the phone builds.

+Remember also to drag the `DebugConsole` Prefab into your scenes.

+The global settings for logging is stored as a ScriptableObject in `Assets/Settings/LogSettings`, you can edit it in the inspector.

 ## Important Unity Concepts

-Here are some key concepts I (Lei) suggest looking up
+Here are some key concepts I (Lei) suggest looking up:
 - Component system and the `MonoBehaviour` class
 - Physics: Colliders and RigidBodies
 - Materials